Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * While the Service Health Dashboard displays the general status of AWS services, Personal Health Dashboard gives you a personalized view into the performance and availability of the AWS services underlying your AWS resources.
 * The dashboard displays relevant and timely information to help you manage events in progress and provides proactive notification to help you plan for scheduled activities.

+### Amazon Managed Service for Prometheus

+* Prometheus is an open-source monitoring system and time series database
+* Use the open-source Prometheus query language (PromQL) to monitor and alert on the performance of containerized workloads
+* Automatically scales the ingestion, storage, alerting, and querying of operational metrics as workloads grow or shrink
+* Integrated with Amazon EKS, Amazon ECS, and AWS Distro for OpenTelemetry

+### Amazon Managed Grafana

+* Grafana is an open-source analytics and monitoring solution for databases
+* Highly scalable, highly available, and fully managed service Grafana
+* Provides interactive data visualization for your monitoring and operational data
+* Visualize, analyze, and alarm on your metrics, logs, and traces collected from multiple data sources
+* Integrates with AWS SSO and SAML

 ## Security & Compliance

 ### AWS Shared Responsibility Model